wp-plugins/sexybookmarks/trunk/readme.txt

 * 2.3.4 Small CSS fix for those of you who don't get the "hover" effect on mouseover
 * 2.4 Added Tipd, Tumblr, and PFBuzz to the list
 * 2.4.1 Small CSS fix for anyone having CSS generated content placed in the menu by their theme's stylesheet.
 Fixed validation error for PFBuzz link.
 Also fixed italian accent characters not being encoded properly.
+* 2.4.2 Fixed typo with one of the URL shortening services